captn-io/captn/README.md

 - ⏮️ **Rollback Support** - Automatic rollback on container startup and custom post-script failures
 - ⏰ **Scheduled Execution** - Built-in scheduler with cron expression support

+## 🚧 Development Status

+> **Note**: This project is currently in an **early and active development phase**.
+While captn is functional and ready for testing, we're continuously improving and adding new features.

+**We welcome testers and contributors!** If you'd like to help shape captn, we're especially looking for contributions in:

+- **📝 Documentation** - Help improve guides, examples, and explanations
+- **🧪 Testing** - Test captn in different environments and report issues
+- **🏗️ Repository Optimization** - Create wiki pages, issue templates, and improve project structure

+Your feedback and contributions are highly valued as we work towards a stable release!

 ## 🚀 Quick Start

 ### 1. Create Directories